FAQs for McGill's emergency notification systems

 What if I replied "2" to the confirmation SMS message and accidentally opted out, or if I ignored the confirmation message?

 Go back to Minerva.
-If you see your phone is still showing "Opt-in", select to "Opt-out" the device and submit.
+If you see your phone is still showing "Opt-in", select "Opt-out" and submit.
 Wait 24 hours, go back to Minerva and opt in again.
 Make sure to reply "1" when you receive the confirmation SMS message.

 Is my personal information shared outside McGill?

-No. A third-party cloud-hosted solution is used to distribute the mobile voice and text messages; however, no personal information is transmitted outside the University.
-All confidential information is stored on McGill servers and mobile device numbers are submitted with a unique identifier which cannot be linked to an individual.
+No. A third-party cloud-hosted solution is used to distribute the SMS text messages; however, no personal information is transmitted outside the University.
+All confidential information is stored on McGill servers, and mobile device numbers are submitted with a unique identifier that cannot be linked to an individual.

 reference